alifoo/blog-aggregator/README.md

 # blog-aggregator (gator)

-Gator is a CLI utility, a RSS feed agreggator microservice built with go.
+Gator is a CLI-based RSS feed agreggator microservice built with go.

 Tools used: